tkerbe2/tkdev-aws-web-app/README.md

 - Default route table that points 0.0.0.0/0 to the IGW
 - Security Group that allows 80 and 22 TCP inbound from anywhere (lock this down for further security)
 - EIPs based on how many zones you've defined (default is 2)
-- EC2 Amazon Linux instances based on how many zones you've defined (default is 2)
+- EC2 Instance(s) with Amazon Linux based on how many zones you've defined (default is 2)
 - S3 bucket with some randomly generated characters (optionally can use this for logging on the ALB)